SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Nervous System Activation

-After a person with sleep apnea experiences a lapse in breathing during sleep, they may immediately experience the fight-or-flight reaction, which is part of the body's stress response.
-A fight-or-flight reaction leads to an increase in adrenaline and physical changes, like an increased heart rate.
+After a person with sleep apnea experiences a lapse in breathing during sleep, they may experience a physiological fight-or-flight stress response, leading to an increase in adrenaline and physical changes, like an increased heart rate.

 Stress From Managing Symptoms